briancaffey/cdk-django/README.md

 I developed this construct library together with a sample reference Django application that I wrote for learning, testing and experimentation.
 This Django application is a simple blogging application called **μblog**.
 This repo for μblog can be found here: [https://github.com/briancaffey/django-step-by-step](https://github.com/briancaffey/django-step-by-step).

-This repo shows how to set up local development environments using docker and docker-compose, and also contains multiple GitHub Actions workflows that demonstrate how to use `django-cdk` to build and deploy the applications using CI/CD automation.
-There are GitHub Actions workflows for both `django-cdk` and `terraform-aws-django`.
+This repo shows how to set up local development environments using docker and docker-compose, and also contains multiple GitHub Actions workflows that demonstrate how to use `cdk-django` to build and deploy the applications using CI/CD automation.
+There are GitHub Actions workflows for both `cdk-django` and `terraform-aws-django`.

 ## Important points